Gerald L. Davis (President)

 Kelly J. Kamerer, General Secretary

-Kelly Kamerer joined Goodwill Industries of Central Texas in September 2000 and is currently the Senior Director of Executive Support, and Executive Assistant to the President & CEO.
+Kelly Kamerer joined Goodwill Industries of Central Texas in September 2000 and was the Senior Director of Executive Support, and Executive Assistant to the President & CEO until December, 2019.

-Kelly works directly with the Board Directors of Goodwill Central Texas (GCT), Goodwill Education Board (GEB), Goodwill Staffing Group Board, and the Blue Solutions Board.
-She is an active member of the GCT Leadership team, and serves as director of local board, RCAH.
-She has a degree in Business Management/Administration and was recently named General Secretary for Workability International, the world’s largest body representing providers of work and employment services to people with disabilities.
+Kelly worked directly with the Board Directors of Goodwill Central Texas (GCT), Goodwill Education Board (GEB), Goodwill Staffing Group Board, and the Blue Solutions Board.
+She was an active member of the GCT Leadership team, and currently serves as director of local board, RCAH.
+She has a degree in Business Management/Administration and was named General Secretary for Workability International, the world’s largest body representing providers of work and employment services to people with disabilities, in 2017.